gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 1. Each etcd node starts as a follower.
 2. The follower becomes candidate if there is no leader heartbeat for the duration of election timeout (1-second).
 3. The candidate sends `MsgVote` to its peers.
-4. The follower votes for the candidate if and only if the candidate's logs are up-to-date (log term and index).
+4. The follower votes for the candidate, if and only if the candidate's logs are up-to-date by comparing its log term and index.
 5. The candidate becomes leader for the respective term, once it receives the votes from quorum.
 6. The client requests are forwarded to leader.
 The leader decides what to commit or not, and always contains the latest data while follower nodes may have stale data.
 7. The client request generates `MsgProp` (proposal) to the leader.
 The `MsgProp` sent to follower shall be forwarded to the leader.
 8. Upon receiving `MsgProp`, the leader sends `MsgApp` (append) to its peers.
 The append request always flows from leader to follower.
-9. If the `MsgApp` log term and index are valid (up-to-date), the follower accepts `MsgApp` and marks the message as committed.
+9. If the incoming `MsgApp` log term and index are valid (up-to-date), the follower accepts `MsgApp` and marks the message as committed.
-10. The committed entries are safe to apply (persisted in quorum): The etcd server polls committed entries from Raft and applies to its backend storage (replicated state machine).
+10. The committed entries are safe to apply (since persisted in quorum): The etcd server polls committed entries from Raft and applies to its backend storage (replicated state machine).

 ### Agreement in Nakamoto

 The key difference is: Paxos assumes the fixed set of servers, whereas Nakamoto is permissionless and open to any participant.
-Paxos/Raft membership reconfiguration itself (member add/remove) requires consensus from quorum, whereas Nakamoto uses [DNS for peer discovery](https://developer.bitcoin.org/devguide/p2p_network.html#peer-discovery).
+Paxos/Raft membership reconfiguration itself (member add/remove) requires consensus from quorum, whereas Nakamoto simply uses [DNS for peer discovery](https://developer.bitcoin.org/devguide/p2p_network.html#peer-discovery).
 Bitcoin being a public, permissionless blockchain introduces different kinds of attacking vectors, which is a key to understanding its consensus mechanism.

 #### Adversary node

 A malicious actor or software error may exhibit Byzantine (i.e., arbitrary) behavior.
 For instance, a transaction "A pays B $100" becomes "A pays C $10,000".
 To prevent such identity spooﬁng and detect corrupted messages, Nakamoto consensus uses cryptographic techniques.

 Bitcoin is a chain of digital signatures.
 Each Bitcoin wallet contains one or more [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) private keys, which are mathematically related to its addresses.
 The respective public key is used to determine if the signature is genuine.
 Bitcoin transfer generates a hash of the previous transaction and the public key of the payee (new owner), which is signed by the private key of the transferrer (previous owner).
-Then the new owner verifies the incoming transaction with the previous owner's public key.
+Then the new owner (payee) verifies the incoming transaction with the previous owner's public key.
 Which makes it virtually impossible for an adversary to impersonate without access to the private key.

 Such public-key cryptographic mechanism ensures only the verified owner can spend the balance, but does not prevent the double-spend: The system can still accept transactions that are cryptographically correct but conflicting spends on the same fund.
 For instance, the previous owner may maliciously sign earlier transactions to double-spend from the same fund -- *A currently has $100 but signs transactions that pay B and C each $100*.
 The traditional banking system prevents such double-spend by recording all historical transactions (thus aware of which arrived first).
 In order to accomplish this without the trusted third-party, each Bitcoin transaction must be publicly announced, and the linear view of the transaction history must be validated by the majority of the nodes.